 Is there a current mine operation or mining property for this

-Tax Shelter.
+Tax Shelter?

-No. The purpose of the Tax Shelter program is to provide
+The purpose of the Tax Shelter program is to provide

 proposed mining operation in Alaska.
+The current property

 A certain number of investment units have to be sold in order to

 adequately fund a viable alluvial mining operation.
+This is a

-Certain properties are in the negotiations process and will be
+Additional properties are in the negotiations process and will be

 disclosed upon investment.